Usbac/tundra/docs/home.md

 npm install tundrajs
 ```

-## Features

-* Easy to learn and with a small codebase.

-* Cache system for speeding up the loading of views.

-* Customizable syntax.

-* Standard library with useful functions.

-* Inheritance capabilities.

-* Reusable code blocks.

-* And more...

 ## Example

 The following example is done in pure Nodejs but Tundra integrates well with existing frameworks like `Express` :)